 Accommodation in the private rental market is expensive in inner Sydney; our accommodation is, in most instances, at least 25% below comparable market rates.
-You will live in a furnished apartment with rents that include water gas, electricity, internet, cleaning of common areas, and support services.
+You will live in a furnished apartment with rents that include water gas, electricity, internet and support services.
 As UTS Residences are on the doorstep of the City campus, most students will save money on travel costs to University.

 Close and secure

 Our security staff are on duty at the city campuses 24 hours, seven days a week, to assist in any emergency.
 We’ve got all the relevant external regulations covered (e.g. fire safety, occupational health and safety).
 As for policies and procedures that promote a positive residential community free from discrimination, harassment and unsafe or unhealthy behaviour, we’ve got that covered too.

 In addition, each residence has Residential Networkers living in their midst.
 Residential Networkers are 'more senior,’ experienced residents who are people students can look up to, answer all your questions about uni residential life, and enjoy providing support to new students.